Skiftstar/guiAPI/README.md

 gui.open(window);
 ```

-The API also has Custom Exceptions, for a list of all Exception please check the JavaDoc!
+The API also has Custom Exceptions, for a list of all Exceptions please check the JavaDoc!

 Example of an exception:
 ```